timbaileyjones/noop-quickstart/README.md

 The `ROUTE` directive tells noop how web requests should be routed to the component.
 In this case, it routes all HTTP `GET` requests for `/api/samples` to this component.

 The `RESOURCE` directive tells noop that this component depends on a DynamoDB resource named `samples`.
 If the `samples` resource is not available or does not meet the requirements of this directive (in this case, the only requirement being that it be DynamoDB), then the component cannot be deployed.
+The `-p hashKeyName=id -p hashKeyType=S` indicates that the DyanmoDB has a hash key named `id` of type string.

 The `ENV` directive works just like it does in a vanilla Dockerfile, except that the value can be a [JSON path](https://goessner.net/articles/JsonPath/) to a property from a part of the application.
 DynamoDB resources have a `tableName` property that is the name of the DynamoDB table of the resource, so `$.resources.samples.tableName` means "the `tableName` property of the `samples` resource.